-One thing I noticed was that on the “About AFI” page of the website, they actually don’t tell me anything about the company.
-For the most part I just saw testimonials.
-I was curious what gyms accepted AFI, how many people were certified by AFI and how old the organization was.
-Unfortunately I could not find that information.
+One thing I noticed was on the “About AFI” page of the website, they don’t tell anything about the company.
+I was curious about which gyms accepted AFI, how many people were certified by AFI and how old the organization was.
+Unfortunately, I could not find that information.

-The whois.com file for the website tells me that the AFI website was registered in 2005 so I'd guess the organization dates back to at least then.
+The AFI website was registered in 2005 so I'd guess the organization dates back to at least then.
 There is a video on the About AFI page and that’s where I learned that the founder of the company is Evan Chacker.
 The Evan Chacker Linkedin profile notes that he has degrees in business and computer science.

-The AFI personal trainer program is done totally online costs $499 and includes a CPR an AED certification (keep in mind some gyms may not accept online CPR/AED certs).
+The AFI personal trainer program is totally online and costs $499 and includes a CPR an AED certification (some gyms may not accept online CPR/AED certs).

-People have 180 days (6 months) from the time they purchase the program, to take the exam.
-If people fail the exam, the cost of the program includes 2 retests for free.
+You have 180 days (6 months) from the time you purchase the AFI program, to take the exam.
+If you fail the exam, the cost of the program includes 2 retests for free.